 - the skin around the blisters may appear normal, or slightly red or dark

 - ruptured blisters are usually sensitive and painful

 Your dermatologist will be able to make a fairly firm diagnosis simply by examining your blisters.
 Further testing will be needed to prescribe the right treatment.

-Your doctor may want to perform a biopsy, which involves removing small samples of skin from the affected areas (skin biopsy).
+Your doctor may want to perform a skin biopsy, which involves removing small samples of skin from the affected areas.
 Lab technicians will test these samples for the immune system antibodies characteristic of pemphigoid.
 These antibodies can also be detected in your blood, so you may need to have a small sample of blood drawn.

 With comprehensive treatment, the outlook for pemphigoid is good.
 Most people respond well to medication.
 The disease will often go away after a few years of treatment.
-Pemphigoid may return at any time, even with proper treatment.
+But pemphigoid may return at any time, even with proper treatment.